Canada's Income Tax System

 Tax Obligations for U.S. Expatriates

 U.S. expatriates living abroad have a legal obligation to file U.S. tax returns every year on their world-wide income.
-To find a Chartered Accountant in the Kingston area with experience in U.S. tax returns, please contact Monica Stewart.
+To find a Chartered Accountant in the Kingston area with experience in U.S. tax returns, please contact our program.

 Important: If you plan to move to Canada for an extended time, to reduce your tax liability before and after your move to Canada, your strategy must be planned before your move takes place.
 It is advisable to discuss your tax and investment situation with a qualified professional in the U.S. well in advance of your moving date.